The Clear Edge

 Step 1: Identity Work (Foundational – Non-Negotiable)

-Before any structural changes, do the internal work.
+Before you change any structure, do the internal work.
 This is the step most operators skip, which is why their delegation attempts fail.

-The core question to answer in writing: What is your value as CEO that no one else on your team can provide?
+The core question to answer in writing is: what is your value as CEO that no one else on your team can provide?

-Not delivering work.
-Not a quality review.
-Not client relationships.
-What strategic, leadership, or architectural work is uniquely valuable coming from you?
+It is not delivering work, doing quality reviews, or owning client relationships.
+It is the strategic, leadership, or architectural work that is uniquely valuable when it comes from you.

 The Identity Separation Exercise (45 minutes):